 IAM users should not have Inline policies.
 It is recommended that IAM policies be applied directly to groups and roles but not users.
-This will help you comply with ARPA, MAS, AICPA, NIST, ISO 27001 compliance standards.
+This will help you comply with APRA, MAS, AICPA, NIST, and ISO 27001 compliance standards.

 A user account with multiple access keys